Info About PDRacer Registration

 Register Your Puddle Duck Racer

-When your PDRacer goes 3D (more info), you can register by emailing me direct at: email@example.com to request a hull number and send the following information that you would like to have published on the member list page.
+When your class legal PDRacer goes 3D (more info), you can register by emailing me direct at: firstname.lastname@example.org to request a hull number and send the following information that you would like to have published on the member list page.

 The hull numbers are assigned in the order their info is received.
 I usually can get you listed weekdays within 24 hours, but sometimes it might take a little longer.
 I reply to your registration email with your number, however if you don't get this email, you can check the member list to see if it was listed.
 Also please check that I added the info properly, and let me know if it needs to be changed.